pytchlang/pytch-tutorials/catch-apple/tutorial.md

 {{< commit define-launch-apples-method >}}

-We want to keep making apples drop from the top of the screen forever.
+We want to keep making apples drop from the top of the stage forever.
 Just like in the code which lets the player move the bowl, we do this with a `while True:` loop in Python.
 Inside that loop, we want to keep broadcasting `"launch-apple"`.
-But here, we will use the `broadcast_and_wait` function, because we don't want to drop the next Apple until the current one has either been caught or reached the bottom of the screen.
+But here, we will use the `broadcast_and_wait` function, because we don't want to drop the next Apple until the current one has either been caught or reached the bottom of the stage.
 In Scratch, the code would be

 ![Scratch: forever-drop-apple](forever-drop-apple.png)